 Then there are also different official UNFCCC and Pavilions side-events that take place at the COP venue.
 Organizations like the Rainforest Alliance can partner with others and apply to hold a joint event.
 At previous COPs, we have hosted events on the role of effective alliances in creating climate-resilient landscapes and conserving natural ecosystems like rainforests.

 Q: Is the Paris Agreement enough, or do we need new targets?

 Yassine: The Paris Agreement needs to be strengthened, of course, because what’s really been missing is the ambition and willingness of the parties to fully commit to it.
 It’s legally binding, but to what extent is it legally binding?
 Each government gets to decide on its own non-binding national targets for emissions reductions, which are known as the national determined contributions, or NDCs.
-And now with the Ukraine war and the energy crisis, we’re seeing many countries backing away from their climate goals.
+And now with different global conflicts and political crises taking center stage, we’re seeing many countries backing away from their climate goals.
 I don’t think we need new targets, but we do need ambitious climate plans, strong commitments, and real implementation.

 Q: What is the role of nature-based solutions, such as forest conservation and sustainable farming?

 Yassine: Nature is a powerful ally.
 Tropical forests, sustainable farms, healthy soils, etc.—all of these absorb emissions and serve as carbon sinks.
 Nature also helps us reduce harmful climate impacts.
 As countries update their strategies and plans, they need to transition to climate-resilient practices, like regenerative agriculture and forest conservation.
 The work we have done in Guatemala’s Maya Biosphere Reserve, for example, actually feeds into that government’s NDCs and its national adaptation plans.
 It’s also essential to tailor these solutions to local contexts and ensure that communities are not only involved, but play a leading role.